GeoMOER/moer-mpg-remote-sensing/docs/index.md

 The course requires peer review activities as part of the workflow management and software development, the computation of two remote sensing products according to problem solving assignments and a scientific poster presentation that introduces, describes and discusses the delivered remote sensing products.

+The graded course certificate will be based on a team-based portfolio hosted as a team based repository on GitHub.
+The individual portfolio items are defined in the respective course assignments.
+In general, such an item is an R markdown or PDF file.